aalepere/djangowarehouse/README.md

 ```

 ### Views
-In the previous example we were using a json file and django shell to insert data into our datawarehouse.
-Let's take this forward by adding a `view` that will allow to insert data through a `POST` api request.
+In the previous example, we were using a json file and django shell to insert data into our datawarehouse.
+Let's take this forward by adding a `view` that will allow inserting data through a `POST` api request.

 ```python
 from django.shortcuts import render